clone(category1-huschi-net.html) - phpMan

 CLONE_NEWNS (since Linux 2.4.19)

-Start the child in a new mount namespace.
+If CLONE_NEWNS is set, the cloned child is started in a new

-where the CLONE_NEWNS flag is not set, the child lives in the
+parent.
+If CLONE_NEWNS is not set, the child lives in the same

-ity) may specify the CLONE_NEWNS flag.
-It is not permitted to
+CLONE_NEWNS.
+It is not permitted to specify both CLONE_NEWNS

 CLONE_NEWPID (since Linux 2.6.24)